Ilyes-ctrl/Manufacturing-Defects-Analysis/README.md

 5. What is the total number of defective products?
 6. What is the total repair cost?
 7. What is the repair cost by severity level?
 8. What is the repair cost by defect type?
 9. What is the repair cost by inspection method?
+# Tools I used
+For my analysis of manufacturing defects, I harnessed the power of several key tools:
+- **Kaggle**: The source of my raw dataset, providing real-world manufacturing defect data to work with.
+- **Microsoft Excel**: My workspace for cleaning and preparing the data, ensuring consistency and accuracy before analysis.
+- **Power BI**: The powerhouse for creating interactive dashboards and visualizations, transforming raw numbers into actionable insights.